canvasxyz/canvas/packages/hooks/README.md

 ## `useRoute`

-`useRoute` fetches and subscribes to data from your application's routes.
+You can use `useRoute` to fetch or subscribe to data from your application's routes.

-The `Canvas` element internally establishes a websocket connection to the host, and, by default, the `useRoute` hook will use that websocket connection to subscribe to a given route with given params.
+The `Canvas` element internally establishes a WebSocket connection to the host.
+By default, the `useRoute` hook will use that websocket connection to subscribe to a given route, with any provided params.

-**Subscribing to routes**
+**Fetching routes with a subscription**

 For example, to subscribe to posts from a specific user: